 The Raise3D N2 is a pre-assembled printer and shipped as such.
 The package includes the printer, quick start guide, build plate, two spools of filament, a set of tools including Hex Wrenches and a scraper, USB flash drive, and a few spare parts like fuses.

-The package is unsurprisingly massive and ships with an encapsulating styrofoam frame that covers the whole outer surface of the printer.
-There’s no way the printer can damage in transit, and we appreciate Raise3D’s attention to detail.
+The package is expectedly massive and ships with an encapsulating styrofoam frame that covers the whole outer surface of the printer.
+There’s no way the printer can get damaged in transit, and we appreciate Raise3D’s attention to detail.

 The same applies to the modular styrofoam blocks as well as the clearly labeled zip ties and plastic spacers holding the components in place during transit.
 You’ll need at least two people to move the printer if only to remove it from the bottom segment of styrofoam.
 Fortunately, it has casters on the bottom to facilitate carting it to a different room if needed.